totocaster/m-mount-lens-database/README.md

 3. FL is not part of the offcial name.
 FL stands for *floating elements*.
 4. Not originally M-Mount lens, but very popular conversion.
 Relatively easy to buy in M-mount online.
 5. Specialty lens.
 Unconventional bokeh.
+6. Can be used on digital, but without metering.

 ---